EtherealEngine/etherealengine-docs/docs/5_tutorials/2_ethereal_control_center/01_getting_started.md

 ![Engine Status](./images/status-engine.jpg)

-This section will show the current status of various components of ethereal engine deployment.
+This section will show the current status of various components of ethereal engine deployment in your local kubernetes distribution.

 ### 7. Logs